zhouyl/flowblade/docs/components/data-display/data-list-item.md

 # DataListItem

 DataListItem component for displaying individual key-value pairs within a DataList.
 Each item displays a label and corresponding value.
+Perfect for displaying structured information like user profiles, product details, and order information.

 ## Basic Usage